Monte Paschi prosecutors order seizure of 1.8 billion euros at Nomura

-SIENA/LONDON, Italy Italian prosecutors said they have ordered the seizure of 1.8 billion euros (1.56 billion pounds) of assets from Japanese bank Nomura (8604.T) as part of an investigation into a suspected fraud involving troubled lender Monte dei Paschi di Siena (BMPS.MI).
+SIENA, Italy Italian prosecutors have ordered the seizure of 1.8 billion euros (1.56 billion pounds) of assets from Japanese bank Nomura (8604.T) as part of a probe into a suspected fraud involving troubled lender Monte dei Paschi di Siena (BMPS.MI).

-The two men are being investigated over allegations of aggravated fraud and usury (overpriced loans), obstructing the work of regulators and making false statements to the market in dealings with Monte dei Paschi di Siena.
+The two men are being investigated over allegations of aggravated fraud and usury (or overpriced loans), obstructing the work of regulators and making false statements to the market in dealings with Monte dei Paschi di Siena.

-Nomura said that none of its assets had been seized in connection with the Monte dei Paschi probe and rejected any suggestion of wrongdoing.
+Sayeed, who left Nomura in March 2010, rejected any suggestion of wrongdoing.

-"We will take all appropriate steps to protect our position and will vigorously contest any suggestions of wrongdoing in this matter," the bank said in a statement on Tuesday.

-The prosecutors said in a statement that the seizure order concerned 88 million euros of hidden commissions that they say Nomura received and 1.7 billion euros of funds deposited with Nomura by Monte dei Paschi by way of collateral for the so-called Alexandria trade, which is at the centre of an investigation into risky derivative deals.
+The prosecutors said the seizure concerned 88 million euros of hidden commissions they say Nomura received and 1.7 billion euros of funds deposited with Nomura by Monte Paschi by way of collateral for the so-called Alexandria trade, which is at the centre of a probe into risky derivative deals.

-Prosecutors and the bank's current management say the trade helped Monte dei Paschi to conceal losses by spreading them over 30 years.
+Prosecutors and the bank's current management say the trade helped Monte dei Paschi conceal losses suffered by the lender by spreading them over 30 years.

 LOSS-MAKING TRADES

-Smaller sums were being seized on Tuesday from former Monte dei Paschi chairman Giuseppe Mussari, ex-managing director Antonio Vigni and the former head of the finance department, Gian Luca Baldassarri - all of whom are under investigation over the Alexandria deal and other trades.
+Smaller sums were being seized from former Monte Paschi chairman Giuseppe Mussari, ex-managing director Antonio Vigni and the former head of the finance department, Gian Luca Baldassari - who are all under investigation over the Alexandria deal and other trades.

 Mussari and Vigni declined to comment.
 Baldassarri was arrested on February 14.